Development

 Running the API tests

-To run the unit tests (should take 5-10 minutes):
+To run the unit tests with pytest (should not take more than 5-10 minutes):

-To run only tests of a particular app, use:
+To run the tests of a particular app, use:

 e.g.